SKA-ScienceDataProcessor/algorithm-reference-library/docs/ARL_definition.rst

 * data_models: These are both memory and buffer based.
 There are helper functions for IO.
 * libs: Library functions used by the processing components, not by EF.
 Not shown on this diagram.
-* processing_components: components that can be executed by the Execution Framework.
+* processing_components: Pure python components that can be executed by an Execution Framework.
-* workflows: Contains top level workflows
+* workflows: Contains top level workflows. arlexecute contains workflows executable from Dask or immediately.

-An execution framework can access the processing components via the processing_component_interface which is contained in processing_components.external interface.

 The data models are implemented as python classes.
 The functions are stateless so calling the same function with the same inputs will always return the same value.